ik0zy/vizball/README.md

 ## Dataset

 The application uses FIFA player data spanning 2015 to 2022.
-The dataset includes over 17,000 unique players with more than 40 attributes per player, covering basic statistics (overall rating, potential, age, value, wage), physical attributes (pace, strength, stamina), technical skills (passing, dribbling, shooting), mental attributes (vision, positioning, composure), defensive stats (marking, tackling, interceptions), and goalkeeper-specific metrics.
+The dataset includes over 17,000 unique players with more than 40 attributes per player.